acsauk/react_api/README.md

 ### Load customer info from API (Account Details dropdown)

 This sends an AJAX request to the server to pull down the customer's info.
-While the location is hardcoded to the example profile for the test this coud be easily updated for real life use by implementing a search function to search by account or user number.
+While the location is hardcoded to the example profile for the test this could be easily updated for real life use by implementing a search function to search by account or user number.

 ### Load customer transactions from API (Account Details dropdown)